Tokyo gov seeks 2nd term, says Japan unprepared for pandemic

 The health ministry set up a nationwide online data sharing system only after Tokyo had to make major corrections of coronavirus cases numbers in May amid mishandling of data transmitted by faxes.

-Though Koike has not fully delivered on promises to Tokyoites to get rid of packed commuter trains, ensure adequate availability of child and elder care facilities and end overwork, even her critics laud her handling of the pandemic.
+Though Koike has not fully delivered on promises to Tokyo residents to get rid of packed commuter trains, ensure adequate availability of child and elder care facilities and end overwork, even her critics laud her handling of the pandemic.

 Until late March, both Abe and Koike were insisting on the Tokyo Olympics would go ahead as planned in July.
 Once the games were postponed until July 2021, Koike began pushing for urgent measures to fight the pandemic and urged the government to declare a state of emergency.
 Abe appeared reluctant to do that, and has been accused of doing too little, too late.